I-Sobe/Ford-GoBike-System-Data/script/README.md

 * datetime

 ## Context
-> For this visualization project, i wrangled the data to remove null values and extract variables like; start and end hour, start and end dayand riders age group from the already existing variables in the dataset.
+> For this visualization project, i wrangled the data to remove null values and extract variables like; start and end hour, start and end day and riders age group from the already existing variables in the dataset.
 > The main feature of interest is the riders duration (duration_sec) column.

 ## Summary of Findings